kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

 ```

-- Navigate to your dashboard in Grafana to see some clusters "turn red"
-  - You may need to hit refresh a few times
+Navigate to your dashboard in Grafana to see some clusters "turn red" - You may need to hit refresh
-  - The alert will take ~1 minute to show up
+a few times.
+The alert will take ~1 minute to show up.